aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/aws_event/_index.md

 # Attending an AWS hosted event

 To complete this workshop, you will be provided with an AWS account via the AWS Event Engine service.
 A team hash will be provided to you by event staff.
-Included in this environment will be a Cloud9 IDE and an EKS Kubernetes cluster pre-provisioned both pre-configured for your convenience.
+Included in this environment will be a VS Code Server IDE and an EKS Kubernetes cluster pre-provisioned both pre-configured for your convenience.

 {{% notice warning %}}
 If you are currently logged in to an AWS Account, you can log out using this [link](https://console.aws.amazon.com/console/logout!doLogout)